secondspass/power_outages_medically_vulnerable_populations/README.md

 ## The Big Questions for this Project:

 These are the questions you will be trying to answer using the data you have been given and the skills you developed during the bootcamp and by going through the material in the Jupyter Notebooks.
 Unless stated otherwise, focus on the counties in the states California, Nevada, and Arizona (but feel free to explore other states too if you're curious once your done answering the questions for those states!).
-Use the notebook 6_Answering_Big_Questions.ipynb to work on your answers (you can split the work up between the group by making a copy of the notebook for each member, or work on it together in the same notebook).
+Use the notebook 6_Answering_Big_Questions.ipynb to work on your answers

+You're free to work on any questions you find interesting (or even come up with your own questions to explore).
+Start on questions 1 to 4 as a good place to start and go from there!

 Note: whenever 'top X' is mentioned in the big questions, we're leaving it up to you to decide what number X should be.